jsenv/core/docs/cdn/readme.md

 ## Transform code served by CDN

-For this use case let's assume you want to execute JavaScript from a CDN.
+For this use case let's assume you want to execute JavaScript from a CDN but code served by the CDN cannot be executed as it is.
+For example if you need to support old browsers where import/export is not supported.

 ```js
 import { h, render } from "https://cdn.skypack.dev/preact@10.6.4"
 ```

-And that you need to support old browsers once your files are built.
-Here you cannot let the dependency to "https://cdn.skypack.dev/preact@10.6.4" because it would fail to execute in old browsers.

-Pass "preservedUrls" to "buildProject".
+Here you need to allow jsenv to transform the code behind "`https://cdn.skypack.dev/preact@10.6.4`".
+You can do this using "preservedUrls".

 ```diff
 import { buildProject } from "@jsenv/core"